ibm-cloud-docs/assistant-data/install-120.md

 1. Install the chart from the Helm command line interface.

-    Enter the following command from the bm-watson-assistant-prod directory:
+    Enter the following command from the ibm-watson-assistant-prod directory:

     ```bash
     helm install --tls --values {override-file-name} --namespace {namespace-name) --name {my-release} ibm-watson-assistant-prod-1.2.0.tgz